AshrithSagar/Classification-Fungal10x/README.md

   downsample_factor: (int) Downsample slides resolution by this factor.
 Defaults to preserve aspect ratio.
   downsample_size: (tuple[int, int]) Downsample slides to this size.
   n_splits: (int) Number of splits for cross-validation.
+  overlap: (bool) Overlap factor for the extracting patches.
+Should be between 0 and 1.
+  patch_dims: (tuple[int, int]) Patch size for the patches.
   save_slides: (bool) Whether to save slides, in dataset/{data_dir_name}-slides/;
   slide_dir: (path) Slides directory path.
 Corresponding annotations should be in annot_dir.
   use_augment: (bool) Whether to use data augmentation at patch level for the train split.
 Preferably always use as True.